Agoston03/Deep-Learning-42/README.md

 - Evaluation of the prediction

 ### Execution method for training and evaluation:
-#### deep-learning-42_milestone2.ipynb (You need to copy your own kaggle.json file into Colab in order to valide yourself)
+#### deep-learning-42_milestone2.ipynb (You need to copy your own kaggle.json file into Colab in order to validate yourself)